Book of Isaiah : Introduction to Isaiah 7-12GOD’S ENCOURAGEMENT TO THE OPPRESSED REMNANT

 Chapter 9:1-7

 The reign of a new king would strengthen their country’s people to a glorious position.
 Even the Gentiles would somehow receive a portion of this glory.
 There would be no end to the increase of this peaceful government.
-David’s descendant would rule forever.
+David’s descendants would rule forever.
 Though a rather vague promise at the time, they could hope in the God who knows and plans the future.
 And we can rejoice in the reign of Jesus Christ!

 Chapter 9:8-10:4